charlie-gallagher/cpu/README.md

 constant definitions for all opcodes I plan on implementing.

 I just implemented a very basic assembler so you don't have to know the opcodes to use the CPU.
+(In otherwise, it recognizes mnemonics.)
 It recognizes all of the opcodes and some symbolic constants like `IO_START`, which is the section of memory that prints after each clock cycle.

-In progress:

-- Code comments
-- Handling empty lines
+The assembler also knows to filter out blank lines and comment lines that begin with `#`.